Celsius to Kelvin

 How to Use

-Enter the Celsius temperature
+Enter your Celsius

-View the Kelvin result
+Get the Kelvin instantly

-Use in calculations
+Use in your equations

 Kelvin = Celsius + 273.15